Keeping it sparse: Computing Persistent Homology revisited: Experiments

-\textit{Memory consumption.} We also tested the memory peak consumption of the algorithms (\cref{tbl:memory_table}).
-For memory peak consumption, the algorithms behave quite similarly.
-The exhaustive is generally better than the retrospective, especially for alpha shapes.
-Twist and swap are again quite similar: they are better than retrospective and exhaustive on lower star filtration but worse on Vietoris--Rips.
-However, the differences are all by a multiplicative factor smaller than 10.
-Also, in these experiments, the memory overhead for dualizing the input matrix is included in these numbers, which might partially explain why the dualized instances take more memory.
-It is perhaps remarkable that the only exception is the case of alpha filtrations, where the retrospective algorithm uses more memory without dualization but is also one of the fastest methods.
+We also tested the memory peak consumption of the algorithms (\cref{tbl:memory_table}).
+For the alpha shape filtrations, the twist and the swap are better than the retrospective and exhaustive.
+On the other three filtrations, the exhaustive is generally better than any other algorithms.
+Twist and swap are quite similar on alpha and Vietoris--Rips filtrations, but swap uses considerably less memory on shuffled, possibly because it does not need to dualize.
+In these experiments, the memory overhead for dualizing the input matrix is included in these numbers, which might partially explain why the dualized instances usually take more memory.

-As a summary, the experiments show that the retrospective reduction is an alternative to the twist reduction that is standard in \phat, performing better on several types of inputs.
-It also appears to be faster than exhaustive in most cases, even though the difference is often not significant.
-The swap reduction also shows some potential to speed up the computation, especially on alpha filtrations, although it only shows a sharp improvement over twist in the artificial case of shuffled filtrations.